matthaneburger/pokemon/README.md

-# Created Paginated Pokemon with React Hooks
+# Pagination / PokeAPI

-Just me messing around with the PokeAPI (as is tradition with React developers)
+messing around with the PokeAPI

 ## Output